blackbhc/refactor/README.md

 - <a id="switch_p"></a>`switch`: whether to enable the particle level analysis or not.
 - <a id="period_p"></a>`period`: the period of particle level analysis, in unit of synchronized time steps in simulation.
+  <font color=red>**Note:**</font> the particle level analysis will output all information of the target particles
+  into a single file at each analysis time step, the size of such output file is comparable to the snapshot file, so the period should not be not be set too small, otherwise the output files will consume too much disk space. e.g. `period` = 5000 is a good choice for a 1e5 time steps simulation, 1e5 is a magnitude for a 10Gyr simulation in Gadget4 with default units.
 - <a id="filename_p"></a>`filename`: the filename of the output file of the particle level analysis, the suffix `.hdf5` will be added automatically so you only need to specify the prefix of the filename.
+- <a id="circularity"></a>`circularity`: whether calculate the circularity of the target particles.
+- <a id="circularity_3d"></a>`circularity_3d`: whether calculate the 3D circularity of the target particles.
+- <a id="rg"></a>`rg`: whether calculate the guiding radius of the target particles. (future feature)

 #### Output files